cbielow/PTXQC/README.md

 We offer a Batch-file based Drag'n'drop mechanism to trigger PTXQC on any MaxQuant output folder.
 This only works for Windows (not Linux or MacOS) at the moment -- but you have a Windows anyway to run MaxQuant, right?!
-See [drag'n'drop] [1] for details.
+See [drag'n'drop][1] for details.
 It takes 10 minutes and you are done!

 **If you just want the package to use (and maybe even modify) it:**

 *First*, install [pandoc](https://github.com/jgm/pandoc/releases) (see bottom of linked page).
-Pandoc is required in order to locally build the package vignettes (documentation), but you can also read the [vignettes] [Ref_Vign] online from the PTXQC GitHub page.
+Pandoc is required in order to locally build the package vignettes (documentation), but you can also read the [vignettes][Ref_Vign] online from the PTXQC GitHub page.
 More importantly, Pandoc enables PTXQC to write QC reports in HTML format (which come with a help text for each plot and are interactive).
 PDF reports only contain plots!
 The reports are printed as PDF by default and additionally as HTML if Pandoc is found.
 **If you install Pandoc later while your R session is already open, you need to close and re-open R in order to make R aware of Pandoc!**

 You can grab PTXQC from either [CRAN](https://CRAN.R-project.org/package=PTXQC) *or* [GitHub](https://github.com/cbielow/PTXQC#installation).
 GitHub installation will give you the latest package; the CRAN version might be a little older, but is faster to install.
-Check the [NEWS][News_File] for CRAN submissions and version.
+Check the [NEWS][News_File] file for CRAN submissions and version.
 > For the code blocks below: Run **each line** separately in your R console, i.e. do not copy and paste the whole block.
 > If an error should occur, this allows to track it down more easily.
-See [FAQ - Installation] [Ref_VignFAQ]
+See [FAQ - Installation][Ref_VignFAQ]
 > how to resolve them.

     ## CRAN